michelle-miller/assistant-icp/install.md

 - Tiller (Helm server) 2.7.2

 {{site.data.keyword.conversationshort}} for {{site.data.keyword.icpfull_notm}} can run on Intel architecture nodes only.

+The service must be hosted on systems with CPUs that support the AVX instruction set extension See the [Advanced Vector Extensions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) Wikipedia page for a list of operating systems that include this support.
+The `ed-mm` microservice cannot function properly without AVX support.

 ## System requirements
 {: #sys-reqs}